asia272/weather-app/README.md

 - Switch between days using the **day selector** in the hourly forecast section.
 - Toggle between **Imperial and Metric units** via the units dropdown.
 - Switch between **Celsius/Fahrenheit**, **km/h–mph**, and **mm–inches** using the dropdown.
 - Navigate search suggestions using keyboard controls (↑ ↓ Enter Escape).
+- Search suggestions are **normalized** → extra spaces inside city names are automatically cleaned (e.g. "k   ara  chi" → "Karachi").
+- Input field auto-clears after submitting a city name (so users don’t have to delete manually).
+- Suggestions automatically close when clicking outside the input box.

 - Experience a fully **responsive layout** across devices.
 - See **hover and focus states** for all interactive elements.
 - **Skeleton loaders for every main component**: